nagano564/tv_app/README.md

 ### Functional Requirements

-**1.**  When first loaded, there should be a list of  [popular TV shows](https://developers.themoviedb.org/3/discover/tv-discover)and a search bar.
+**1.**  When first loaded, there should be a list of  [popular TV shows](https://developers.themoviedb.org/3/discover/tv-discover) and a search bar.
 **2.**  Upon  [searching](https://developers.themoviedb.org/3/search/search-tv-shows)  for a TV show in the search bar, the user should see a list of shows whose title matches the search.
 **3.**  After clicking on a  [TV show](https://developers.themoviedb.org/3/tv), the user should be taken to a page with more information about that particular TV show.